anakin004/Phong-Shader/README.md

 ﻿# Phong-Shader

- Implimentation of phong shading with ambient, diffuse , and secular the dependencis needed were too large for github, if you want to recreate this you will need stb, glad, glm, imgui and imgui-master(both optional), and KHR additionally - glfw3.lib
+ Implimentation of phong shading with ambient, diffuse , and secular the dependencies needed were too large for github, if you want to recreate this you will need stb, glad, glm, imgui and imgui-master(both optional), and KHR additionally - glfw3.lib